-Fear.
-The Cambridge Dictionary defines “fear” as an unpleasant emotion or thought that you have when you are frightened.
-Or worried by something dangerous, painful, or bad that is happening or might happen.
+According to the Cambridge Dictionary, fear is “an unpleasant emotion or thought when you’re frightened or worried about something dangerous, painful, or bad that is happening or might happen.”

 NEGATIVE SIDES OF FEAR